 5 Remedies For Bone Pain

 Bone pain can affect anyone, and it’s important to know that the healthy functioning of the skeletal system depends on many factors.
-These include exercise and having a diet rich in calcium and vitamin D, as well as appropriate care following an injury (fracture or broken bone).
+These include exercise and having a diet rich in calcium and vitamin D.

 However, people who suffer from osteoporosis are more prone to suffer injuries.